briankimstudio/aled/README.md

 - Add WiFiManager for manage SSID easily.
 - Switch color wheel interface for more function or control.

+## RGB strip

+My RGB strip has 30 leds and 2 meters long.
+When I checked power consumption with maximum brightness, it showed around 900mA.
+Therefore, each channel draws around 300mA at peak.
+2N2222 transistor might be good enough for this project.
+But, more accurate calcaulation would be necessary for safety.
+And value of resistors in the schematic is related to the brightness of the led.
+After test, I removed them to make it a little bit brighter.

 Any suggestions will be welcomed.

 Hope you enjoy it.